 These are low output power amplifiers carefully designed to optimize the performance of headphones.
 Usually, they are connected to the output through an analogue or, as of today, digital connection.
 Like any amplifiers, its function is to amplify signals from the music component.

 Although, compared to bigger and louder speakers, headphones need little power to operate, there is still a need for a separate headphone amplifier because of the poor sound quality that smartphones, music players, stereos, and laptops offer.
 Problems such as lack of volume and transparency and high noise are some of the things we deal with when it comes to built in amplifiers in phones or laptops.
-In this area, headphone amplifiers serve as great help to optimize our musical experience.
+In this area, headphone amplifiers serve as great help to optimize our musical experience but need to be installed correctly.

 - Sensitivity – This is a big factor that determines whether an amplifier is needed or not.
 Commonly.
 It is shown as Decibel levels per 1 milliwatt.
 Generally, any headphone over 100DB at 1mw won’t need an amp.